Black-Blood/my-gulp/README.md

     This task consist of all previus tasks and call them one by one to create folder "dist"

 ## wathc
-    This task is looking for changes in files in the folder "src"
+    This task is looking for changed files in the folder "src"